Welcome to the High Metabolic Clinic's

 What kind of exercise should I do?

-First off, we encourage you to separate your thoughts of exercise from the scale.
+First off, we encourage you to separate exercise from the scale.

 Here are some recommendations:

-1. If you are currently sedentary, start with walking.
+If you are currently sedentary, start with walking.
 Aim for 5-10 minutes daily, and slowly increase until you're able to walk 45-60 minutes at least 3 times per week.
-Walking is a form of aerobic exercise and the recommended goal is 150-200 minutes weekly.
+Walking is a form of aerobic exercise.

-2. If you are taking obesity medication, you MUST do strength training exercise to maintain muscle mass!
+If you are taking obesity medication (eg. a GLP1), you MUST do strength training exercise to maintain muscle mass.
 This really is a non-negotiable, otherwise obesity medication may result in significant muscle loss along with fat loss.
-Muscle loss is NOT beneficial and can in fact be detrimental to your longterm health.
+Muscle loss is detrimental to longterm health.
 Strength training can help prevent muscle loss.
 Strength training can come in the form of lifting weights, doing body weight exercises, or using resistance bands.
-Strength training is recommended 2x per week.
+Strength training is recommended 2x per week, for minimum 20 minutes.

 Sleep